blayziken/Dairy-GUI/README.md

 # Dairy GUI

-A simple Graphical User Inteface Dairy made with Python and MySQL
+A simple Graphical User Inteface Dairy made with PythonTkinter and MySQL